zboxfs/zbox-docs/docs/api/javascript.md

 A typical usage pattern is:

 1. Get file history versions using [File.history](#history-2)
-2. Get version reader for a sepcfic version number [File.versionReader](#versionreader)
+2. Get a version reader for a specific version number using [File.versionReader](#versionreader)
 3. Read content using [read](#read-2), [readAll](#readall-2) or
    [readAllString](#readallstring-2)